Ludwik Abramowicz (1879–1939)

 Ludwik Abramowicz-Niepokójczycki (5 July 1879 – 3 March 1939) was a Polish activist, bibliophile, publicist and editor.
-He was one of the major activists of the krajowcy faction, living in Vilnius.
-He was an editor of Polish language newspaper Przegląd Wileński (Vilnius Review, 1912–1913, 1921–1939).
+He was one of the major activists of the krajowcy faction, living in Wilno (now Vilnius, Lithuania).
+He was an editor of Polish language newspaper Przegląd Wileński (Wilno Review, 1912–1913, 1921–1939).

 The newspaper Przegląd Wileński promoted krajowcy.
 Ludwik Abramowicz was an advocate of preserving all the lands of the former Grand Duchy of Lithuania as a single political entity, without the domination of any of the nationalities inhabiting it, above all Lithuanians, Poles, and Belarusians, but with equal rights to develop their own culture.
-After Abramowicz returned to Vilnius in 1919, he actively promoted the idea, that Vilnius Region should be transferred to Lithuania without tying Lithuania to union with Poland, although he suggested a cultural autonomy for Poles.
+After Abramowicz returned to Wilno in 1919, he actively promoted the idea that Vilnius Region should be transferred to Lithuania without tying Lithuania to union with Poland, although he suggested a cultural autonomy for Poles.
 The issues of this newspaper were confiscated many times by the Polish authorities.

-Abramowicz held active correspondence with Lithuanian Jonas Šliūpas and other Lithuanian activists.
-Abramowicz delivered a speech at Jonas Basanavičius' funeral.
+Abramowicz held active correspondence with Jonas Šliūpas and other Lithuanian activists.
+He delivered a speech at Jonas Basanavičius' funeral.

 Biography

 Early life

-Ludwik Abramowicz was born on July 5, 1879 in Moscow into a family of a lawyer and was the third son after the eldest Marian and Witold.
+Ludwik Abramowicz was born on July 5, 1879 in Moscow, Russian Empire into a family of a lawyer and was the third son after the eldest Marian and Witold.
 His parents, Jan and Maria née Mroczkowska, maintained ties with relatives from the Belarusian provinces.

 After graduating from high school, presumably in Minsk, Ludwik Abramowicz entered Moscow University, but did not study there for long and continued his studies at Kharkov University, from where he left for France.
 There his journalistic and public activities began.

 At the beginning of the 20th century, he moved to Galicia.
 He studied at the history faculty of the Jagiellonian University and at the same time continued his activities as a publicist.
 At this time, Abramowicz joined the Polish movement and maintained contacts with Polish military organizations (Polish Rifle Squads and Riflemen's Association) in Galicia.

 In 1904, he arrived in Vilnius and joined the Autonomists Club (Klub Autonomistów), which included representatives of that part of the local Polish, Lithuanian, and Belarusian society who were united by the idea of autonomy for the lands of the former Grand Duchy of Lithuania.